Marshall vs. Middle Tennessee NCAA Football Odds, Plays and Insights | October 2, 2021

 Over/Under Insights

-- Marshall and its opponents have combined for 64 points -- this matchup's over/under -- only once this season.
+- Marshall and its opponents have scored at least 66 points or more only once this year.

-- Middle Tennessee and its opponents have combined to score more than 64 points in one game this season.
+- Middle Tennessee's games have gone over 66 points in just one opportunity this season.

+- The combined points per game average of the two teams, 69.3, is 3.3 points greater than Saturday's over/under.

-- The two teams combine to average 69.3 points per game, 5.3 more than the over/under in this contest.
+- The 52.3 combined points per game that these two squads have allowed this season are 13.7 fewer than the 66 total in this contest.

-- This contest's total is 11.7 points above the 52.3 these two squads combine to surrender per game this season.

-- The average total in Thundering Herd games this season is 53.9, 10.1 points fewer than Saturday's over/under of 64 .
+- The Thundering Herd and their opponents score an average of 53.9 points per game, 12.1 fewer than Saturday's total.

+- The 66 total in this game is 9.3 points above the 56.7 average total in Blue Raiders games this season.

 Marshall Stats and Trends

-- Thus far this season Marshall has two wins against the spread.
+- So far this season Marshall has two wins against the spread.

-- The Thundering Herd have yet to cover the spread this season when favored by 10 points or more.
+- This season, the Thundering Herd are winless ATS when entering a game as a favorite of 10 points or more.

-- Marshall's games this year have gone over the point total in all four opportunities.
+- Marshall's games this year have hit the over on all four set point totals.

-- When Marshall puts up more than 29.8 points, it is 2-2 against the spread and 2-2 overall.
+- Marshall is 2-2 against the spread and 2-2 overall in games when it scores more than 29.8 points.

 - This year, the Thundering Herd have turned the ball over nine times, one more than the Blue Raiders' takeaways (8).